Welcome to Jakarta EE 11¶

 Updates¶

-The record
+The Java record

-types in Messaging payloads can be problematic if they do not implement Serialization
+types.
+However, JSON-B has not yet been updated to support records (though GlassFish’s implementation does), and using records as Messaging payloads can be problematic if they do not implement Serialization

-Security 4.0 introduced a new in-memory IdentityStore
+- Security 4.0: Introduces a new in-memory

 The ManagedBean